nmcl/sandbox/CuttingEdge/README.md

 ----

-Note, some of the source in these directories is replicated at the top-level of this repository.
+Note, some of the source in these directories are replicated at the top-level of this repository.
 However, the versions here may well be different so included here for completeness.